What Will I See as I travel the Route

 Although Inverness Castle is a nice looking building it is certainly not what you would call an ‘Impressive’ place as far as Castles go.

-In Past years access was limited as the Main Purpose of the Building for use by the Law Courts of Inverness.
+In Past years access was limited as the Main Purpose of the Building was for use by the Law Courts of Inverness.

 The Castle is undergoing a transformation into a Visitors Attraction now its use as a Law Court has ended.